An Overview of the Unitary Patent & Unified Patent Court

-The new ‘EU Patent Package’ is coming soon … here is our guide through the changes.
+The new Unitary Patent & Unified Patent Court ‘EU Patent Package’ may be coming soon … here is our guide through the changes.

 The EU Patent Package is undoubtedly good news for businesses, bringing with it simplified and reduced cost coverage and enforcement.
-With the UK government announcing in November 2016 that they are pressing ahead with ratification, Businesses should plan for the unitary rights coming into force before the end of 2017.
-Click here for more information.
+Businesses should consider the impact of the changes and have a strategy in place in place prior to the package starting.

 The Unitary Patent (UP) will offer an additional option at the grant stage of a European patent.
 However, the Unified Patent Court (UPC) will affect all European patents.